tparviainen/clashofclans/api/index.md

 # API
-Here you can find a documentation about the Clash of Clans API and the models that you use in your software.
+Here you can find a documentation about the Clash of Clans API methods, models, etc. that you use in your software.